Web Officers

 The Participants intend to work together to achieve the following objectives:

-• Develop effective training and education programs for Building Pathways regarding construction industry safety and health hazards and communicate such information to constituent employers and workers.
+• Develop effective training and education programs for the ASA Houston Chapter members companies regarding OSHA's Construction Focus Four Hazards and communicate such information to constituent employers and workers.
 Ensure training materials/programs are made available in appropriate languages and formats to meet the needs of their target audiences.

-• Develop effective training and education programs for the Building Pathway development program to promote understanding of workers' rights, including the use of the OSHA complaint process, and the responsibilities of employers and to communicate such information to workers and employers.
+• Develop effective training and education programs for the ASA Houston Chapter members to promote understanding of worker rights, including the use of the OSHA complaint process, and the responsibilities of employers and to communicate such information to workers and employers.
 Ensure training materials/programs are made available in appropriate languages and formats to meet the needs of their target audiences.

 An implementation team made up of representatives of each organization will meet one to two times per year to track and share information on activities and results in achieving the goals of the Alliance.
-OSHA team members will include representatives of the OSHA Fort Worth Area Office and any other appropriate offices.
-OSHA will encourage State Plans' and OSHA On-Site Consultation program' participation on the team.
+OSHA team members will include representatives of the Houston South Area Office and any other appropriate offices.
+OSHA will encourage State Plans' and OSHA On-Site Consultation programs' participation on the team.

-This agreement will remain in effect for two years.
+This agreement will be executed in full compliance with all applicable federal laws.
+It takes effect on the date of signing and will remain in effect for two years.
 Either signatory may terminate their organization's participation in the agreement for any reason at any time, provided they give 30 days' written notice.
-This agreement may be modified at any time with the written concurrence of all signatories.
+This agreement may be modified at any time with the written concurrence of both signatories.

 Occupational Safety and Health Administration